jp-embedded/scxmlcc/doc/getting-started.md

 Download [boost_1_62_0](https://sourceforge.net/projects/boost/files/boost/1.62.0/) and put it under `scxmlcc/src/boost_1_62_0` (after you have obtained scxmlcc, see below).
 You can use another version, use another path or use an existing boost installation.
 But then you must update the boost include and linker path in the scxml project properties in the visual studio solution, under `Configuration Properties > C/C++ > General > Additional Include Directories` and `Configuration Properties > Linker > Additional Library Directories`.

 To build the boost library open a cmd prompt at the directory where boost was unzipped.
-Then execute the folowing two commands:
+Then execute the folowing two commands from the visual studio command prompt:
 ```
 bootstrap
 .\b2